AM-ash-OR-AM-I/user_expenses/README.md

 ## Contributing
 - Visit [Issues tab](https://github.com/AM-ash-OR-AM-I/user_expenses/issues) to see list of active issues to which you can contribute.
 - Make a PR (Pull Request) after you are done with changes.

-Would love to see your ideas and contributions to this project.
-Feel free to open an issue or a pull request.
+Would love to see your ideas and contributions to this project!